Revealed preferences for dynamically inconsistent models: A special model: quasi-hyperbolic discounting and consumption choice.

 subject to $x_2,x_3\geq 0$ and $p_2x_2+p_3x_3\leq m-p_1 x_1$.
 Let $s(x_1)=(s_2(x_1),s_3(x_1))$ denote a solution to Agent 2's problem, as a consumption vector in periods 2 and 3, and as a function of the period-1 choice $x_1$.

 Agent 1 then solves the problem of choosing period-1 consumption $x_1$ to maximize subject to $x_1\geq 0$ and $p_1x_1\leq m$.
-If $x^*_1$ is an optimal choice, we say that the pair $(x^*_1,s)$ is an \df{equilibrium (formally a subgame-perfect Nash equilibrium) of the game induced by $(u,\beta,\da)$}.
+If $x^*_1$ is an optimal choice for Agent 1, we say that the pair $(x^*_1,s)$ is a \df{subgame-perfect Nash equilibrium} of the game induced by $(u,\beta,\da)$.
+In the sequel, we simply write equilibrium to refer to a subgame-perfect Nash equilibrium.

 An \df{equilibrium outcome} of the game defined by $(u,\beta,\da)$, for fixed prices $p=(p_1,p_2,p_3)$ and budget $m$, is then a consumption stream $x=(x_1,x_2,x_3)$ for which there exists an equilibrium $(x^*_1,s)$ with $x^*_1=x_1$ and $(x_2,x_3)=s(x_1)$.